Variational quantum algorithm for measurement extraction from the Navier-Stokes, Einstein, Maxwell, B-type, Lin-Tsien, Camassa-Holm, DSW, H-S, KdV-B, non-homogeneous KdV, generalized KdV, KdV, translational KdV, sKdV, B-L and Airy equations: Introduction

-To ensure that the VQA robustly performs across different parameters that can be continuously adjusted for in the quantum circuit model, we generate a broad ensemble of quantum states for direct comparison with classically known exact solutions to each PDE, some of which are provided at the beginning of the Supplementary Section before the derivation of each cost function, and corresponding simulation results.
+To ensure that the VQA robustly performs across different parameter initialization schemes that can be used for encoding initial states of the time evolution in quantum circuits, we generate a broad ensemble of quantum states for direct comparison with classically known exact solutions to each PDE.